 authorized_key is mandatory.
 It ensures that only the intended baker can submit signature requests.
 Otherwise, anyone can trivially DoS the signer by submitting one dummy request to set the high watermark really high.

-As a benefit, the signer interface can be on the Internet: the Lambda function may be directly exposed by a Lambda URL, rather than an API gateway.
-(Users might still opt to use a gateway and/or only expose the signer within a VPC to increase security or satisfy third-party requirements.)
+As a benefit, the signer interface can be on the Internet: the Lambda function is directly exposed on the Internet through an API gateway.
+(Users might still opt to only expose the signer within a VPC to increase security or satisfy third-party requirements.)